The syllable "om" is first described as all-encompassing mystical entity in the

 be "Adi Anadi", without beginning or the end and embracing all that

-exists.[3]
-The mantra "OM" is the name of God,
+[3] The mantra "OM" is the

 the vibration of the Supreme.
 When taken letter by letter, A-U-M